UserAgi/rainbowrabbit/workshop_outline.md

     - beginner questions:
         - what are different data formats (WMS?
 GeoJSON? ...)
         - what is GIS
         - 4 basic geodata types
+            - map: just pictures, they are performant, but not very useful to analyse, to go deep
+            - point: e.g. a train station
+            - ...
         - what do I need to have on my computer to work with geodata
         - ...
     - examples of data relevant to flooding: contours of lakes, location of bus stops, locations of water level meters, buildings on affected areas, population density